 Journey to Work is available to anyone with a mental health issue and comprises a range of courses with some 1-1 support to help people better self-manage their mental health and focus on gaining work.
 Participants don't need to take part in all of the elements of the programme, a plan will be created for each individual at the initial registration meeting, and reviewed regularly.

 A range of volunteering opportunities exist with our programmes at Silverburn Park, Leven.

-Visit the dedicated website for further information.
+Visit the dedicated website for further information or click below

 CRT training is available to health and employability organisations interested in embedding this into their work - get in touch to discuss your requirements.